Do you use hashtags and hashtag tracking tools in your social media campaigns?

-First of all, if you don’t use hashtags then you should start using them immediately because the right hashtag in posts can allow you to reach a wider potential audience.
-Also, to make tracking easy, use customized hashtags along with the generic ones.
-This way, you will only be able to see the hashtags analytics for the tweets that you sent out.
+If you don’t use hashtags then you should start using them immediately because the right hashtags in your posts can allow you to reach a wider audience.
+Also, to make hashtag tracking easy, use customized hashtags along with the generic ones.
+In this way, you would be able to filter results on social media related to your hashtags.

-For instance, Wendy has been using the #WendysBracket to urge people to share their own predictions for the upcoming college football games.
+For instance, Wendy’s has been using the #WendysBracket to urge people to share their own predictions for the upcoming college football games.

 — Wendy's (@Wendys) March 13, 2017